Optimal Design Emulators: A Point Process Approach: Optimal Design Emulator

 \subsection{Emulating the Optimal Design}

-Algorithm 1 will generate fixed-rank DPP realizations with a fixed number of points, and while these points should generally exhibit a regular pattern, there is no guarantee that any particular realization would be of especially high quality in terms of the regularity of the point pattern.
+Algorithm~\ref{alg1} will generate fixed-rank DPP realizations with a fixed number of points, and while these points should generally exhibit a regular pattern, there is no guarantee that any particular realization would be of especially high quality.
 That is, much like any stochastic process, it is always possible to draw a ``bad'' realization that has low probability.